Video Games Wheel

 FAQs about the Video Games wheel

-Can I spin again if I don't want to play the game it picked?
+Can I spin again if I don't want to play what it landed on?

 Have more questions?
 Visit our complete FAQ page or explore all available wheels.